euronovate/ENMobileSDK-Android/ENDigitalSignage/readme.md

     }
 }
 ```
-With this code you can only customize layout and color of **DEVICE NAME** on bottom right of digital signage.
-You can see screenshoot on top of Readme.
+With this code you can only edit layout and color of **DEVICE NAME**, on bottom right of digital signage.
+You can see screenshoot on top of the Readme.
 (PAD001)